neuefische/web-exercises/sessions/react-state-3/journal-app-filter-old/README.md

 You can use the following commands:

-- `npm run dev` to start a development server
+- `npm run start` to start a development server
 - `npm run build` to build the project
 - `npm run test` to run the tests